The JAM ART · Panels · doors · carved surfaces

 • Inv.
 BA.11.004

-As a testament to the Balinese people's skill and creativity, this Parvati sculpture stands as a masterpiece crafted with meticulous attention to detail.
+As a testament to the Balinese people's skill and creativity, this Parvati sculpture stands as a work crafted with meticulous attention to detail.
 The flowers, delicately added to the design, bring a unique touch of beauty and grace to the artwork.

 Parvati holds a special place in Hindu mythology, and this sculpture powerfully captures her grace and beauty.
 As the Balinese have a long history of worshipping Hindu deities, this artwork symbolizes their deep devotion and reverence for the goddess.